France–Turkmenistan relations: High level visits

 The first official visit to Ashgabat by a French President was made on April 28, 1994 by François Mitterrand.
-2 years later on September 9, 1996, Saparmurat Niyazov paid an official visit to France, where he held talks with President Jacques Chirac, and Foreign Minister Hervé de Charette.
-In April 2008, French Minister of Foreign and European Affairs Bernard Kouchner visited Turkmenistan to open a new building of the French Embassy in Ashgabat, with the Ambassador of France to Turkmenistan Christian Lechervy.
+2 years later on September 9, 1996, President Saparmurat Niyazov paid an official visit to France, where he held talks with President Jacques Chirac, and Foreign Minister Hervé de Charette.
+In April 2008, French Minister of Foreign and European Affairs Bernard Kouchner visited Turkmenistan to inaugurate a new building of the French Embassy in Ashgabat, with the Ambassador of France to Turkmenistan Christian Lechervy.
 Gurbanguly Berdimuhamedow visited Paris twice during his presidency, holding talks with French President Nicolas Sarkozy on February 1, 2012, and attending a prestigious horse race in October of that year.

 Economic cooperation

-First appeared on the Turkmen market in 1994, the French construction company Bouygues, the company is the second largest in Turkmenistan signed contracts for the construction of buildings.
+First appeared on the Turkmen market in 1994, the French construction company Bouygues is the second largest in Turkmenistan and has signed contracts for the construction of buildings.
 French company Thales Alenia Space construction of the first space satellite TurkmenSat 1.

 Resident diplomatic missions

-There is a French embassy in Ashgabat & a Turkmen embassy in Paris.
+There is a French embassy in Ashgabat and a Turkmen embassy in Paris.